 2. Take a Look at the Glider Weight Limit

-Most nursery gliders have a weight limit of around 250lb.
-There are some chairs with a surprisingly small limit of 225lb, and some manufacturers don’t even give you the exact number (at least not in the large print).
+Many nursery gliders have a weight limit of around 250lb, but you may also encounter surprisingly small official limits of around 225lb.
+Additionally, some manufacturers don’t even give you the exact number (at least not in the large print).
+This all said, swiveling gliders tend to do better (the weight limit is often 250lb-300lb).

-DaVinci Piper glider (also sold on Amazon), on the other hand, has one of the biggest official weight limits of 300lb.
+Babyletto Kiwi glider (also sold on Amazon) has one of the biggest official weight limits of 300lb.

 3. Extra Storage Space is Always a Bonus